Rex Sinquefield: Local control of St. Louis Metropolitan Police Department

 Sinquefield supported the successful effort to return local control of the St. Louis Metropolitan Police Department to the City of St. Louis.
 Since 1861, the police department had been run by a five-person board that included four gubernatorial appointees.

 Sinquefield donated $300,000 to "A Safer Missouri", a group supporting the campaign for local control.
 A Safer Missouri endorsed state legislation in favor of local control, along with a ballot initiative filed with the Missouri Secretary of State, which will be pursued if the legislative efforts fail, according to a spokeswoman for A Safer Missouri.
 The ballot initiative was filed and entitled Proposition A.

 Local control, the Proposition A ballot initiative, received broad support, including St. Louis Mayor Francis Slay, and the Missouri Democratic Party On February 22, 2011, the House of Representatives passed House Bill 71, the local measure in that body, by a vote of 109–46.
-The bill went on the Senate,Senate Bill 23, which failed.
+The bill went on the Senate, Senate Bill 23, which failed.
 Thus the ballot initiative was filed and on November 6, 2012, Proposition A passed with 63.9% to 36.1%.

 Airport privatization

 Rex Sinquefield has been deeply involved in efforts to privatize the St. Louis Lambert International Airport.
-He split with Travis Brown, his former consultant, following the ballot initiative's withdrawal in 2020.
+He split with Travis Brown, his former consultant, after the ballot initiative was withdrawn in 2020.

 Philanthropy

 Sinquefield and his family donate funds to a wide variety of organizations through the Sinquefield Charitable Foundation.
-The foundation has donated in particular to the Today and Tomorrow Education Foundation, the Children's Education Alliance of Missouri, the Special Learning Center, the Dual Masters Scholarship Program at Saint Louis University, the Chess Club and Scholastic Center of Saint Louis, World Chess Hall of Fame, and the Mizzou New Music Initiative.
+The foundation has donated in particular to the Today and Tomorrow Education Foundation, the Children's Education Alliance of Missouri, the Special Learning Center, the Dual Masters Scholarship Program at Saint Louis University, the St. Louis Chess Club, World Chess Hall of Fame, and the Mizzou New Music Initiative.

 In 2009, Sinquefield and his wife gave $1 million to the University of Missouri's School of Music.
 Those funds were used to create the New Music Initiative, an effort designed to encourage young people to become composers and to support new works of music composition.
 Sinquefield has contributed to the St. Vincent Home for Children.

 In 2018, Sinquefield and his wife donated $50 million to Saint Louis University as part of the university's bicentennial celebration.
 The gift helped to fund a new Saint Louis University Research Institute and fund the construction of a new Interdisciplinary Science and Engineering building on SLU's campus.
 The gift was the largest single donation in Saint Louis University's history.

 Sinquefield is a director of St. Vincent Home for Children in St. Louis, and a life trustee of DePaul University.
-He serves on the boards of Saint Louis University, the St. Louis Symphony, the St. Louis Art Museum, the Missouri Botanical Garden, the Contemporary Art Museum St. Louis, and the Chess Club and Scholastic Center of Saint Louis.
+He serves on the boards of Saint Louis University, the St. Louis Symphony, the St. Louis Art Museum, the Missouri Botanical Garden, and the Contemporary Art Museum St. Louis.
 He advises the Archdiocese of St. Louis on finance.